Battle of Viipuri: Aftermath

-As the Whites took Viipuri under their control, they conducted mass executions of Red Guard soldiers.
+As the Whites took control of Viipuri, they conducted mass executions of Red Guard soldiers.
 Some 1,200 people were shot, including up to 400 Russians.
 The largest mass executions were carried out in the Annenkrone fort on the western side of the city.
-Red Guard soldiers remained in the city and hid in the civilian population.
+Red Guard soldiers remained in the city and hid among the civilian population.
 The Red Guards joined the ranks of those celebrating the liberation of the city.
-However, speech, behavior, and clothing usually deceived them.
-Most of those arrested were shot immediately.
-The acts of revenge were further fueled as dead bodies of White Guards and other bourgeois that had been killed prior to capturing the city were discovered.
+However, their speech, behavior, and clothing often betrayed them.
+Many of those arrested were shot immediately.
+The acts of revenge were further fueled by the discovery of dead bodies of White Guards and other bourgeois that had been killed prior to the fall of the city.

 On the next few days after the battle, more than 10,000 Reds were captured.
 During the next five months, more than 800 Reds died in the Viipuri Prison Camp of executions, hunger and disease.